WIDworld/wid-docker/README.md

 source build.sh
 ```

-If you get an *Access denied* error message or one that says not possible to *connect to the Docker deamon*, see [section on error messages, below](#error-messages).

 ### Run the image

 The script [`run.sh`](run.sh) will pick up the configuration information in `config.txt`, and run your project inside the container image.
 If you have a terminal session open where you have already followed steps 1-3 in [Build the image](#build-the-image), you can simple run `source run.sh`.
 Otherwise, follow steps 1 and 2 above and then run `source run.sh`.

-- The image maps the `code/` sub-directory in the sample repository into the image as `/code/`.
-Your Stata code will want to take that into account.
-- The image also maps the `data/` sub-directory into the image as `/data/`.
-- No other subdirectory is available inside the image!
-- The sample code [`code/main.do`](code/main.do) can be used as a template for your own main file.
-- Your output will appear wherever Stata code writes it to.
-If that is within the mapped directories `/data/` and `/code`, it will be preserved once the Docker image is stopped (and deleted).
+- The image maps the familiar `wid-world/` sub-directory in the sample repository into the image as `/wid-world`.
+As a result, output will appear **locally** in e.g. `wid-world/work-data` and be preserved once the Docker image is stopped (and deleted).
 - If you need additional sub-directories availabe in the image, you will need to map them, using additional `-v` lines.
-- For best practice, you might want to map an additional `results` directory, e.g., by adding `-v $(pwd)/results:/results` after line 51 in [`run.sh`](run.sh) and instruct your Stata code to write to that.

 ## Cloud functionality

+Following sections are still @TODO.

 Once you have ascertained that everything is working fine, you can let the cloud run the Docker image in the future.
-Note that this assumes that all data can be either downloaded on the fly, or is available in the `data/` directory within Github (only recommended for quite small data).
-There are other ways of accessing large quantities of data (Git LFS, downloading from the internet, leveraging Dropbox, Box, or Google Drive), but those are beyond the scope for these instructions.
+Note that this assumes that all data can be either downloaded on the fly, or is available in the `wid-docker` directory within Github (only recommended for quite small data).
+We will need to set-up remote Dropbox access (or AWS S3 type storage) for this.

 To run code in the cloud, we will leverage a Github functionality called "[Github Actions](https://docs.github.com/en/actions/quickstart)".
 Similar systems elsewhere might be called "pipelines", "workflows", etc. The terminology below is focused on Github Actions, but generically, this can work on any one of those systems.